• About

 Facebook Twitter

 Just One More is a local campaign to encourage people across Leeds to eat ‘Just One More’ portion of vegetables every day.
-It has been running successfully for the past 3 years and will be back in 2025.
+It has been running successfully for the past 3 years and will be popping up throughout 2025 and back in May 2026.

 Why is it needed?